chevron left

 When Should You Use Event Management Software Instead of a Spreadsheet?

-High volumes of manual work are time-consuming and error-prone, and you’re likely working with a small team whose time might be better served focusing on member engagement.
+When your association events scale or become complex, or when planning requires real-time or remote collaboration, it is time to switch to a software solution.
+High volumes of manual work are time-consuming and error-prone, and you are likely working with a small team whose time might be better served focusing on member engagement.

 How Do You Measure Budget Success After the Event?